Tubs-Pluginz/StatusPlugin/README.md

 - Reset the maximum length of statuses to default (`15`) with `/status resetmaxlength` (requires StatusPlugin.admin.resetMaxlength permission)
   (Color codes in statuses are not counted towards the character limit)
 - The status of every player is saved to a file, so they will keep their status when they rejoin the server.
+- The Plugin supports `PlaceholderAPI v2.11.5`
+  - The Plugin reloads statuses every 600 Game Ticks (30seconds) so the Placeholders can update themselves.

 ## Permissions